karamanets/Neuron-Flash/Privacy Policy.md

+Privacy Policy

-Privacy Policy for Neuron Flash App
+>## Neuron Flash App

->#### We respect your privacy and do not collect personal information such as name, email address, phone number, location or other personal data.
+We respect your privacy and do not collect personal information such as name, email address, phone number, location or other personal data.

->#### We also do not use mechanisms to track users or collect statistical information about your use of the application.
+We also do not use mechanisms to track users or collect statistical information about your use of the application.

->#### We value your privacy and do our best to ensure that your use of our application is safe and anonymous.
+We value your privacy and do our best to ensure that your use of our application is safe and anonymous.

+___